simonpicard/compilo/README.md

 ## Number management and operations

-In order to handle arithmetic expressions containing numbers and the plus and operators, we had to remove the plus and minus operators in the regular minus operators in the regular expression of integers and real numbers.
-For example, if we have 4+5 we will detect "4", "+" and "5" with our implementation while if we had left the plus in the regular expression of integers expression we would have obtained "4" and "+5".
-On the other hand an integer +2 will be detected as "+" and "2" but it will be easier to easier to interpret when building the syntax tree.
+To handle arithmetic expressions containing numbers and the plus and operators, we had to remove the plus and minus operators in the regular expression of integers and real numbers.
+For example, if we have 4+5 we will detect "4", “+”, and "5" with our implementation while if we had left the plus in the regular expression of integers expression we would have obtained "4" and "+5".
+On the other hand, an integer +2 will be detected as "+" and "2" but it will be easier to interpret when building the syntax tree.

 ## DFA